 How to clean hard water stains from windows:

 Use an old toothbrush to apply the dry cleaning solution to the stained areas of the window.
 Use a separate brush for each window if needed.
 Allow the solution to sit on the glass for about 15 minutes before wiping it off with a lint-free cloth or paper towel.

-Repeat this process until all of the stains are removed from all of the windows in your home.
+Repeat this process until all of the stains are removed from your home’s windows.
 Apply another layer of dry cleaning solution over any remaining stains on the glass surfaces and allow it again to sit on top of them for 15 minutes before wiping them off with another lint-free cloth or paper towel.